Barefoot and Pregnant

 Having an electric table also allowed me to do seated barefoot work until my last shift at Bull City Soles because of my ability to lower the table extensively and pivot my hips as needed.
 The seated barefoot massage was a blessing for me as I experienced pubis dysfunction pain in my third trimester.
 Being able to do barefoot work while seated allowed more focus time on the clients' shoulders AND allow me ME to rest from standing.

 Some procedures had to be adapted to my pregnant body.
 My table warmer could not be on the highest temp.
 I was pregnant through the summer, and a one-hour session on a high setting had me roasting!
 My clients were ok with the temperature, and I provided additional draping for those few who needed more warmth.
 I believe this was because I delivered heat through my feet.
 LOL.
 I had a wall fan pointed up toward the bars to keep me, and my baby bump cool.

 I began my maternity leave at 35 weeks.
 While I mentally wanted to work longer, my body was giving me signals that it was time to rest and prepare.
 Every body and every pregnancy is different.
 Listen to your body and your doctor or midwife.
 Last but not least, get bodywork throughout the pregnancy.
 Your body and your baby will thank you."
 Carly Braswell

-Due to liability and safety issues, we do not allow any therapist to receive prone or supine work while expecting a baby.
+Due to liability and safety issues, we do not allow therapists to receive prone or supine work while expecting a baby.
 Receiving is a part of the class learning experience, so please wait until after the baby is born and you are fully healed to register for our classes at NC Ashiatsu Barefoot Massage Training.
 Follow us on Instagram @NCashiatsu or Facebook for helpful tips and more class information.